 The Board has established an audit committee with formally delegated duties and responsibilities, details of which are included below.
 There is a report on the Audit Committee in the Annual Report.

-The Board comprises of five members: an independent Chairman and three further non-executive directors and the Chief Executive Officer.
+The Board comprises of six members: an independent Chairman and two further non-executive directors and the Chief Executive Officer, Chief Operating Officer and Chief Financial Officer.
 Biographies of each director and their length of service and independence is shown in the Annual Report and the biographies are also on the website.
 The Board consider that the board structure is suitable to the Company's current size and activities.

 Directors are required to retire in rotation, one third at each annual general meeting, and may offer themselves for re-election in accordance with Goldplat’s articles of association.